 6. Professionally prepared contracts and documents (created by an attorney or title company)

 They also tend to steer clear or pay less for land contracts with interest-only and balloon-payment structures (with poor credit score buyers), so keep this in mind as you negotiate with your buyer.
 In the end, there are lots of land contract buyers you can choose from.
 Make sure you select one with experience and who will offer you a quick, competitive, and no-hassle quote.

-As the seller, if you decide you want to get the benefits of offering a land contract without all the hassle of managing a long-term loan, you could consider selling your mortgage note to a direct buyer like Amerinote Xchange.
+As the seller, if you decide you want to get the benefits of offering a land contract without all the hassle of managing a long-term loan, you could consider selling a land contract to a direct buyer like Amerinote Xchange.
+When offering a property buyer to purchase real estate or land on contract, could be a very creative way that could allow the seller to take this asset to market for a quick exit strategy using a land contract buyer like Amerinote Xchange.

 AX is the fastest growing land contract buyer in the country today, Unlike some of our competitors, we operate our own in-house funding platform, which means we require no outside approval or authorization to fund your deal when you go to sell a land contract.
 This translates into quick closings and fast payment when it comes to buying your residential or commercial land contract.

 When shopping for a land contract buyer, it is imperative that you work with a funding source that has the experience and know-how to get you your cash quickly and with as little friction as possible.
 In particular, we have the ability to fund privately-held land contracts, whether owner financed or institutionally-originated, in as little as 15 business days with no hassles and no commissions.
 Please review our Purchase Criteria and Land Contract Buying Process.

 As one of the leading land contract buyers, we work with direct land contract holders and/or note brokers in all fifty states.
 If you need to find an experienced land contract buyer to buy your land contract or land contracts, we are ready to assist.